Forest Service Office

 [Tell City Moon Trees] [Tell City Moon Trees] [Tell City Moon Trees]

-These two sweetgums (Liquidambar styraciflua) are growing at the U.S. Forest Service Ranger District Office in Tell City, Indiana.
+These two sweetgums (Liquidambar styraciflua) were growing at the U.S. Forest Service Ranger District Office in Tell City, Indiana.
 They were planted sometime in 1976.
-The picture in the center shows the trees in April, 2003 - they're very small, only about 20 feet high or so, because they are growing right underneath a pair of larger trees and because this is close to the northern extent of the sweetgum range in the midwest.
+The picture in the center shows the trees in April, 2003 - they're very small, only about 20 feet high or so, because they were growing right underneath a pair of larger trees at the time and because this is close to the northern extent of the sweetgum range in the midwest.
 The picture on the left shows the trees in 2019, and on the right in April, 2022, having grown significantly over the intervening 19 years.
-They are now reported to be close to the end of life for this species, although they still give the outward appearance of being healthy sweetgums.

 The original sweetgum seeds that were taken to the Moon were collected in Bladen County, North Carolina.